Updated: May 23

 This exercise is thrown around a lot and people think of it as a wives tale - but it is great!
 Curb walking (i.e. walking with one foot on an elevated surface), helps open up the pelvis and allow more space for the baby to descend.
 If you don’t have a sidewalk, you can use your stairs at home, putting one foot on the bottom stair and stepping up and down.

-Now while these 3 exercises are great at the end of pregnancy, like I mentioned above, I HIGHLY recommend working with a prenatal specialist during your pregnancy.
+Now while these 3 exercises are great at the end of pregnancy, like I mentioned above, I HIGHLY recommend working with a prenatal specialist during your pregnancy (check out my pregnancy program here!)
 Labor is like a marathon, and it takes a lot of stamina and effort.
-Properly training to mimic the intensity of labor can help SO much!!
+Proper training to mimic the intensity of labor can help SO much!!
 If you are looking for more guidance, you can fill out this form to get more information about my prenatal 1:1 services.

 Like this post and want more?